 If what you say is true, it sounds as if your organization is doing all it can to meet the first three.
 Management treats them well, the money is good, and if you’re in compliance with all the appropriate safety regulations, their health and well-being is not being needlessly jeopardized.

-In Work Won’t Love You Back (2021), Sarah Jaffe explains that most people don’t view retail work as a ‘real job’ – even though it’s the single largest job category in US.
-She quotes one retail worker who laments that this attitude is ‘echoed constantly’ by her customers.
-I can recall a career server once telling me that people often ask him: So, are you going back to school or something?
-In fact, many view these jobs merely as a weigh station to some better, more ‘legitimate’ work.
+In Work Won’t Love You Back (2021), Sarah Jaffe explains that most people don’t view retail work as a “real job” – even though it’s the single largest job category in US.
+She quotes one retail worker who laments that this attitude is “echoed constantly” by her customers.
+And in my own experience, I recall a career server once telling me that people often ask him: So, are you going back to school or something?
+In fact, many view these jobs merely as a weigh station to some better, or more “legitimate” work.

 This would also account for why your kitchen and other back-of-house staff seem more content (or at least don’t complain as much).
-These jobs—as well as yours—are in fact considered ‘real work’ by most people.
-Nor do your cooks and sous chefs have to interact directly with anyone who may look down on them as a part of their regular job responsibilities.
+These jobs—as well as yours—are in fact are held in higher regard by most people.
+Nor do your cooks and sous chefs have to interact directly with those who look down on them and what they do as part of their regular job responsibilities.

-Bottom line is that you what interpret as the servers’ lack of gratitude for ‘how good they have it’ may instead be their expressed frustration with the public’s dim view of their profession.
-Again, none of this is your fault – nor is there not much you personally can do to counter it.
+Bottom line is that you what interpret as the servers’ lack of gratitude for “how good they have it” may instead be their expressed frustration with the public’s dim view of their profession.
+Again, none of this is your fault – nor is there much you personally can do about it.
 But it is something you should probably be aware of should you choose to remain in this industry.

 My advice to you then, is to do all you can to make your servers feel as successful as possible while they’re at work, at least.
-Thank them for their efforts, listen to what they have to say, continue to treat them as the professionals they undoubtedly are, and take their work—and complaints—seriously.
+Thank them for their efforts, patiently listen to their complaints when they have them, treat them as the professionals they undoubtedly are, and continue to take their work seriously.